Moments (5)

 I got the opportunity to go on the Hajj pilgrimage in 2025 from Muscat.
 It was a unique experience.
 I have travelled a lot, but this was unlike any other journey.

 Every year, around 2 million pilgrims perform Hajj.
 People come from every nook and corner, speaking every possible language and representing every possible ethnicity.
 Every pilgrim has his/her story of Hajj.
 This is my story out of 2 million from 2025.
 I don’t know whether it’s worth sharing or not.
 Nevertheless, I decided to pen my story.
 My Hajj story is now in book form.
-The details of my first book are as follows:

 Name of the book: Labbaik Hajj: Muscat to Makkah, Journey of a lifetime.